Modern Slavery Statement

 The following initiatives are planned to strengthen the Company’s existing program to identify and address the risk of modern slavery in its operations and supply chain:

 • Educate staff in the Act and company policies as relevant.
-Rollout of further training relating to modern slavery is planned for 2021.
+Rollout refresher training relating to modern slavery is planned for 2024.

-• Review supplier arrangements for products designated as higher risk to improve traceability of componentry and assess modern slavery risks in these supply chains.
+• Review supplier arrangements for products, services or industries designated as higher risk to improve traceability of componentry and assess modern slavery risks in these supply chains.